rasmusab/officialcocktails/officialcocktails.com/content/cocktails/daiquiri.md

 - Serve it straight up: Serve the Daiquiri in a chilled glass without ice to prevent dilution and enjoy the pure flavors.

-## Alcohol-free alternative to a Daiquiri
+## Alcohol-free alternative to the Daiquiri

 An alcohol-free alternative to the drink Daiquiri could be a "Virgin Daiquiri" which consists of fruit juices, sugar or sweetener, and ice blended together.
 This mocktail can be made with a variety of fruit juices such as strawberry, lime, or pineapple, and can be garnished with fresh fruit or a sliced lime.
 Another option could be a "Mocktail Mojito" made with soda water, fresh mint leaves, lime juice, and sugar or sweetener.
 This refreshing and non-alcoholic beverage is a great option for those who want to enjoy the taste of a traditional daiquiri without the effects of alcohol.